Skip to main content

 845 677-7600 x137

-Kathleen Weathers studies ecosystem processes within and among aquatic, airborne, and terrestrial systems.
+Kathleen Weathers studies how ecosystem processes are affected by global changes within and among aquatic, airborne, and terrestrial systems.

-Weathers is an expert on fog, which carries nutrients, pollutants, and sometimes disease-causing pathogens.
-She studies links between ocean, air, and fog-dominated forests and recently, how fog may affect transfer of pathogens from water to land.
+Weathers is an expert on fog, which carries not only water, but nutrients, pollutants, and pathogens to the coastal and montane ecosystems it enshrouds.
+She studies feedbacks among ocean, air, and fog- dominated forests and, recently, how fog may affect transfer of pathogens from water to land.

 Displaying 81 - 100 of 199